Kapili at Hoopili

 No analysis available

-I searched for leasehold language such as "lease expires," "ground lease," "leasehold," and any 4-digit expiration year, but found nothing.
-The remarks focus on unit layouts, parking, and financing, not land tenure details.
+I searched the public remarks for terms like "leasehold," "ground lease," "lease expires," "lease ends," and any 4-digit expiration year, but found nothing.
+The listings focus on unit layouts, parking, and completion timing, not land tenure details, so the lease expiry cannot be determined from these remarks.

 No analysis available

 Fire sprinklers appear to be a confirmed building feature.
-Current MLS data shows FIRSPR on 20 of 20 listings, which is extremely strong evidence, and historical data was already nearly unanimous.
-The public remarks do not explicitly mention sprinklers, but there is no sign of an agent correction or contradiction, so this should be treated as a reliable shared building feature.
+Current MLS data shows FIRSPR in 19 out of 20 listings, which is very strong evidence and consistent with prior high-confidence data.
+The public remarks do not mention sprinklers directly, but the near-universal MLS amenity flag across many listings suggests this is likely a standard building feature rather than a copy-paste error.

 No analysis available